-Individuals suffering from plantar fasciitis usually present with symptoms including a throbbing or piercing type pain that occurs when they’re walking or exercising.
+People suffering from plantar fasciitis usually present with symptoms including a throbbing or piercing pain that occurs when they’re walking or exercising.
 This pain usually diminishes when they’re resting.
-Other signs that you may be experiencing plantar fasciitis is that the sole of your foot may be tender to touch and demonstrate signs of inflammation such as redness, heat and swelling.
+Other signs that you may be experiencing plantar fasciitis are that the sole of your foot is tender to touch and demonstrates signs of inflammation such as redness, heat and swelling.

-- Review of your medical and health history.
+- Review your medical and health history.
 Typical questions that you may be asked include:

 - How did the injury occur?

-- How long have you been suffering with this type of pain?
+- How long have you been suffering from this pain?

 - Have you experienced this previously?
 If so, what management (if any) did you seek?

-- Can you describe the location and quality of pain?
+- Can you describe the location and severity of the pain?

-- Physical examination which includes palpation of the foot and ankle, muscle testing to assess symmetry and strength, range of motion assessment of the foot and ankle complex as well as orthopaedic and neurological tests as clinically required
+- Physical examination which includes palpation of the foot and ankle, muscle testing to assess symmetry and strength, range of motion assessment of the foot and ankle complex as well as orthopaedic and neurological testing.

-- Referral for imaging may be clinically indicated to assist your practitioner in formulating an appropriate diagnosis and therefore management plan.
-Such images may include X-ray (to rule out heel spur), Ultrasound, MRI or CT
+- Referral for imaging may be clinically indicated to assist your practitioner in formulating an appropriate diagnosis.
+Such images may include X-ray (to rule out heel spur), Ultrasound, MRI or CT.

-While plantar fasciitis can sometimes be a rather difficult condition to manage majority of clients see enormous benefit from conservative management such as Chiropractic and Physiotherapy treatment.
+Plantar fasciitis can be difficult to manage.
+Many clients see enormous benefit from conservative management such as Chiropractic and Physiotherapy treatment.